temporalio/documentation/docs/workflows.md

 Each pending Activity generates a metadata entry in the Workflow's mutable state.
 Too many entries create a large mutable state, which causes unstable persistence.

-To protect the system, Temporal enforces a maximum pending Activity limit.
+To protect the system, Temporal enforces a maximum of 50,000 pending Activities, Child Workflows, external Workflows and Signals.
+These limits are set with the following [dynamic configuration keys](https://github.com/temporalio/temporal/blob/53f46157728224a4f62b66d474724a346d7c8405/service/history/configs/config.go):

+- `NumPendingChildExecutionsLimit`
+- `NumPendingActivitiesLimit`
+- `NumPendingSignals`
+- `NumPendingCancelRequestsLimit`

-By default, Temporal fails Workflow Task Executions that would cause the Workflow to surpass 50,000 pending Activities.
+By default, Temporal fails Workflow Task Executions that would cause the Workflow to surpass 50,000 pending Activities, Child Workflows, external Workflows, or Signals.
 Similar constraints are enforced for `SignalExternalWorkflowExecution`, `RequestCancelExternalWorkflowExecution`, and `StartChildWorkflowExecution` Commands.

 :::note

-Cloud users are limited to 2,000 each of: pending Activities, Child Workflows, external Workflows, and Signals.
+Cloud users are limited to 2,000 each of pending Activities, Child Workflows, external Workflows, and Signals.

 :::